French cruiser Linois (1894): Service history

 Linois was built at the Société Nouvelle des Forges et Chantiers de la Méditerranée shipyard in La Seyne-sur-Mer.
 She was laid down in August 1892, the first member of her class to begin construction.
-She was launched on 30 January 1894 and was completed in 1895.
+She was launched on 30 January 1894, and completed in 1895.
 The ship conducted her sea trials later that year, including tests in July and August.
 Linois was assigned to the Mediterranean Squadron in 1896, serving in the cruiser force for the main French fleet, along with three armored cruisers, three protected cruisers, and four torpedo cruisers.
 The maneuvers for that year took place from 6 to 30 July.
 She remained with the unit through 1897.
 By 1899, the unit had been strengthened with new ships, allowing older, less effective vessels to be sent elsewhere.
 By that time, the unit consisted of six pre-dreadnought battleships, three armored cruisers, seven other protected cruisers, and several smaller vessels in addition to Linois.
 The unit remained largely unchanged in 1900, apart from the reduction in the number of protected cruisers to five, including Linois.

 She operated with the Mediterranean Squadron in 1901.
 That year, the annual fleet maneuvers were conducted from 3 to 28 July.
 During the exercises, the Northern Squadron steamed south for joint maneuvers with the Mediterranean Squadron.
 The Northern Squadron ships formed part of the hostile force, and as it was entering the Mediterranean from the Atlantic, represented a German squadron attempting to meet its Italian allies.
 On 30 October, Linois joined elements of the Mediterranean Squadron to conduct what were purported to be tests with wireless telegraphy, but was in fact a show of force in the Aegean Sea to intimidate the Ottoman Empire.
 Relations between the two were poor at the time.
 On 6 November, two of the battleships and several cruisers, including Linois, were detached to sail east for the operation.
 The cruisers proceeded independently from the battleships and met them at Mytilene on the island of Lesbos.
 The ships then re-formed and arrived back in Toulon on 9 December.